Vegan Recipe Developer • Cookbook Author • Founder of The Carrot Underground🥕

 Hi and welcome!

-From my coastal Southern California kitchen, I share nostalgic and classic comfort food recipes recreated with plant-based ingredients, along with practical tips for compassionate vegan living.
+From my coastal Southern California kitchen, I cook up nostalgic and classic comfort food recipes recreated without animal products.

-Over time, what began as a personal shift gradually grew into the vegan lifestyle I continue to live today - one rooted in compassion for animals, creativity in the kitchen, and the belief that the foods we love most are rarely just about ingredients.
+Over time, what began as a personal shift gradually grew into the vegan lifestyle I live today.
+It is rooted in compassion for animals, creativity in the kitchen, and the belief that food carries meaning.

 That belief became the heart of The Carrot Underground🥕

-I created this space to show that many of the comforting, nostalgic recipes we treasure can still feel familiar, celebratory, and deeply satisfying without harming animals in the process.
+I created this space to show that comforting, nostalgic recipes can still feel familiar and satisfying without harming animals.
+The flavors, traditions, and memories we cherish do not have to be left behind.

 I believe the most effective way to protect animals, the planet, and ourselves begins with changing our attitudes and appetites for what we put on our plates.

-Today, I share vegan comfort food recipes, baking, holiday dishes, entertaining ideas, kitchen tips, and occasional reflections on compassionate living, travel, creativity, aging well, and everyday life.
+Today, I share vegan comfort food recipes, baking, holiday dishes, entertaining ideas, and practical kitchen tips.
+I also write about compassionate living, travel, creativity, aging well, and everyday life.

-Some of the most popular recipes on The Carrot Underground🥕 include comforting, plant-based classics like Spinach & Cheese Stuffed Shells, citrusy & satisfying Mediterranean Lemon Orzo Soup, savory Spinach Mushroom Quiche, and hearty Gardener's Pie.
-Readers also return again and again for cozy baked favorites like Lemon Blueberry Bread, Chewy Chocolate Chip Cookies, and my Classic Carrot Cake with Cream Cheese Frosting - simple, nostalgic recipes made with familiar ingredients and a vegan twist.
+Some of the most popular recipes on The Carrot Underground include Spinach & Cheese Stuffed Shells, Mediterranean Lemon Orzo Soup, Spinach Mushroom Quiche, and Gardener's Pie.
+Readers also return for Lemon Blueberry Bread, Chewy Chocolate Chip Cookies, and Classic Carrot Cake with Cream Cheese Frosting.
+Simple, nostalgic recipes made with familiar ingredients and a vegan twist.

 Books & Media